makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 She nodded and squeezed his fingers in hers.

 When he did finally look up to her, the pain and anxiety in his face startled her.
 "Can you give me some time though, sweetheart?
-It may not be fair of me to ask, but can you and Malina at least hold off on sex for a little bit?"
+It may not be fair of me to ask, but can you and Malina at least hold off on sex for a little bit?
+I'm trying, I'm--"

 Unable to respond, Sélène slid off the couch and down onto her knees in front of where Aiden was sat on the floor.
 She tugged his paws toward her and guided his arms around her shoulders, before leaning in to hug around him in turn.
 The position was awkward and she felt surprisingly stiff from all the stress, but she wanted --- needed to be closer.

 Aiden seemed to need the closeness as much as she did, as the hug he gave her was tight and shaky.

-It took what felt like five minutes before Sélène was able to speak and then only hoarsely.
+It took what felt like several minutes before Sélène was able to speak, and then only hoarsely.
 "Oh, Aiden, of course, of course."

 Loosening his grip, Aiden rubbed his cheek against Sélène's firmly.
 "I love you so much, sweetheart, and I want to be fair.
 I'm just having a hard time, is all."